NLRB Union Election Rule Found Invalid

 Having gone into effect on April 30, 2012, the rule's primary objective was to substantially reduce the period of time between the filing of a union representation petition and an election.
 Under the rule, employers would no longer be entitled to a hearing before the election on most issues, and even in cases where a hearing took place, the election would take place more quickly after the hearing than under the prior system.
 Approximately 150 election petitions were filed during the small window in which the new rule was in effect.

-For more information, please contact a member of the Employment & Labor Group.
+For more information, please contact a member of the Labor and Employment Practice Team.